meom-group/tutos/git-github.md

 ## Add a ssh key for your machine

-  - in order to be able to download and upload files to your github account from a specific machine, you have to set up a SSH key as described [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
+In order to be able to download and upload files to your github account from a specific machine, you have to set up a SSH key check the procedure described [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) or follow thses steps :

   - on github, go to your settings and in the **SSH and GPG keys section** :

 ![pic](pics/ssh-key-github.png)